-Several other articles of the Convention address the control and reduction of releases of mercury and mercury compounds to land and water.
+Several other articles of the Convention address issues that may relate to the control and reduction of releases of mercury and mercury compounds to land and water.
 Since article 9 provides for measures to control releases and development of inventory, one should consider whether other provisions address these aspects.

 Pursuant to article 3, existing primary mercury mines are only allowed for a period of up to 15 years after entry into force of the Convention for a Party.
 Releases to land and water from mercury mines in this period are not addressed in article 3.
-Mercury waste from mercury mining is covered by article 11.
+Mercury waste from mercury mining is covered by article 11, thus it will be discussed in the Article 11.

 Article 4 disallows the manufacturing of products listed in part I of annex A after the phase out date which is dependent on the exemption requests submitted by parties.
 However, releases to land and water from the production of products not listed in Annex A, including products that contain mercury below specified concentration limits, are not addressed in article 4.
-For dental amalgam in part II of annex A, a party has the option to choose, out of nine measures, to promote best environmental practices to reduce releases.
-As such, mercury releases from dental practices are addressed for parties that choose to promote best environmental practices, but not addressed for parties that do not choose so
+For dental amalgam in part II of annex A, a party has the option to choose, out of nine measures, to promote best environmental practice to reduce releases.
+As such, mercury releases from dental practices are addressed for parties that choose to promote best environmental practice, but not addressed for parties that do not choose so.